rasmusbp/handlebarhelpers/README.md

 Iteration helper
 Iterates through an array and adds CSS helper classes and index indicator

+You can pass in two optional options to the helper function:
+* **group**
+Let's you specify a segment within the dataset
+* **prefix**
+Let's you prefix all the CSS classes with a "namespace".
+Use this to avoid style conflicts.

 The helper always returns the following properties along with original data:

 * **_index**